Academic decision-making 2022/23

 On this page we provide information about how we make academic decisions in order to award our degrees.
-We also provide information about the actions we took in light of COVID-19 disruption during the 2019/20 academic year.
+We also provide information about the actions we took in light of COVID-19 disruption during the 2019/20 and 2020/21 academic years.

 We offer a range of courses and awards, some of which are accredited by professional bodies.
 The great majority of our students follow undergraduate programmes that lead to bachelor or master awards.
 Most postgraduate students follow taught programmes that lead to master awards.

 This description is about how we assess taught programmes at the undergraduate and postgraduate levels.
-It does not cover the individual assessment of students for research degrees such as Doctor of Philosophy.
+It does not cover the individual assessment of students for research degrees such as Doctor of Philosophy (PhD).